meeber/titor/README.md

 # Config

-Titor requires a `.titorrc.yml` file in your package root.
+Titor requires a `.titorrc.yml` file to be in your package root.

 Required: